CommunityVB/Main/github.md

 - Leverage the project and if you encounter problems...
 - Report Issues.
 - Engage in Discussions (if enabled)... if not, utilize Issues to start conversation.
-- If a project doesn't currently have CI, assist.
+- If a project doesn't currently have *CI*, assist.
-- If a project doesn't currently deploy as a nuget package, assist.
+- If a project doesn't currently deploy as a *nuget* package, assist.
 - Documentation, documentation, documentation!

 The number one thing to keep in mind regarding all of the above is that the answer to your suggestions, issues, and/or contributions may be met with a "No".
 Try not to take it negatively; remember that there may be plans in place that they are already engaged in that may either duplicate or invalidate your contribution.
 Which takes me to the second "rule" to keep in mind... engage positively in all of your interactions - no one, including yourself, want to interact with those that start off a conversation negatively.
-Remember flies... honey... vinegar.
+Remember... flies... honey... vinegar.

 ## Create a Successful Issue.